Ant-Man (TV series)

-Marvel's Ant-Man, or simply Ant-Man, is an American animated television series based on the Ant-Man comics published by Marvel Comics.
+Marvel's Ant-Man, also known as Ant-Man, is an American animated series of shorts based on comics published by Marvel Comics, featuring the character Scott Lang / Ant-Man.
+The series was created by Passion Studios' Ugo Bienvenu and Kevin Manach.
+Josh Keaton voices Ant-Man while Melissa Rauch voices The Wasp.
 It premiered on June 10, 2017 on Disney XD.
-Josh Keaton voiced Ant-Man and Melissa Rauch voiced The Wasp.
-The series was created by Passion Studios' Ugo Bienvenu and Kevin Manach.

 Plot

 Scott Lang / Ant-Man fights with his enemies such as Yellowjacket, Whirlwind, Egghead and miniature alien invasions with the help of Wasp and Hank Pym.